sjpaige/universities-api/README.md

 Please note that each of the universities has a `city` and `city` has a `state.` So there might be some complexity.

+Create a local server that will be available as a GraphQL Playground, or it will have the ability to communicate with Postman / Insomnia.
+No Frontend work is required during this task.

 ## Installation